Content table

 For your vagina, having the right vaginal pH level of acid is super important.

-When your normal vaginal pH is just right, it means everything is likely in a balance.
-But, if that balance tips, it can sometimes be a sign that something’s not quite right.
+When your normal vaginal pH is just right, it means everything is likely in balance.
+But if not, it can sometimes be a sign that something’s not quite right.

 So, what exactly is this normal vaginal pH level we’re talking about?
 And why does it matter so much for vaginal health?
 Let’s take a closer look at the vaginal environment.